elastic/kibana/x-pack/plugins/observability/dev_docs/slo.md

 **Rolling time window:** Requires a duration, e.g. `1w` for one week, and `is_rolling: true`.
 SLOs defined with such time window, will only considere the SLI data from the last duration period as a moving window.

 **Calendar aligned time window:** Requires a duration, e.g. `1M` for one month, and a `calendar.start_time` date in ISO 8601 in UTC, which marks the beginning of the first period.
-From it and the duration, the system will compute the different time windows.
+From start time and the duration, the system will compute the different time windows.
 For example, starting the calendar on the **01/01/2022** with a monthly duration, if today is the **24/10/2022**, the window associated is: `[2022-10-01T00:00:00Z, 2022-11-01T00:00:00Z]`

 ### Budgeting method